luffyjie/FPBrandColors/README.md

 CocoaPods are the best way to manage library dependencies in Objective-C projects.
 Learn more at http://cocoapods.org

-Add this to your podfile to add the UIColor+MLPFlatColors category to your project.
+Add this to your podfile to add the UIColor+FPBrandColor category to your project.

     pod 'FPBrandColors',  '~> 1.0.0'